CheckPointSW/sddc/README.md

 			* regions: a list of AWS region names

-			* One of the following alternatives for specifying credenials:
+			* One of the following alternatives for specifying credentials:

 				* Explicit: